rubiin/init.lua/README.md

 + taplo
 + vtsls

-There are more plugins on extras folder that are not loaded by default.
+-Note: These are the plugin list and most of them are not loaded by default.
 You can enable them by adding the require line on `lua/plugins/init.lua`.
 Some are disabled by default because they are not used by me but I keep them there for reference.

 ## Personalization